 Yes.
 You will be sent details regarding online enrolment by the Student Records Officer over summer.

 You can re-apply for your funding online by logging onto your student finance account.

-Please contact our Student Financial Support Officer for further information:
+Please contact our Student Records and SLC Advice Office for further information:

 Telephone: +44 (0)1952 81 5264